-At Orange Intrapreneurs Studio, the time to get ready to scale corresponds roughly to the end of the incubation, and the execution of exit strategies: the hand-over to a business unit, the creation of a new Orange business unit, or the spin-of to separate start-up, for examples.
+At Orange Intrapreneurs Studio, the time to get ready to scale corresponds roughly to the end of the incubation, and the execution of exit strategies: it migh be the hand-over to a business unit, the creation of a new Orange business line, or the spin-of to a separate start-up, for examples.

-For the intrapreneurs and corporate startups that we incubate at the Orange Intrapreneurs Studio, it made sense to present a synthetic view of the scale-up work, an operative tool at their hand.
+For the intrapreneurs and corporate startups that we incubate at the Orange Intrapreneurs Studio, it made sense to present a synthetic view of the scale-up book, an operative tool at their hand.

 I extracted of the book some key check-points (or ‘inflection points’ as the book calls them), complemented them with my experience in the digital industry, and some startups feedbacks, and instilled them into the business model canvas: it became the Scale-Up Canvas.
 I then tested it, and iterated with Orange intrapreneurs to reach the version presented here.

 The 9 squares of the Scale-Up Canvas can be sorted in 4 main thematic:

 - Updating the value proposition and crossing the chasm –> corresponding to value proposition, and customers segments squares;

 - Industrializing the product / service / business processes –> channels, customer relationships, activities, resources, and partners squares;

 - Updating the organization for scale-up –> resources, and partners square;